Chart Color Schemes

 Tamworth Surrounds has seen population growth performance typically on par with national averages when looking at short and medium term trends

 Tamworth Surrounds' population is approximately 20,190 as of August 2025.
-This figure reflects an increase of 6.1% since the 2021 Census, which recorded a population of 19,038 people.
+This figure represents a growth of 1,152 people since the 2021 Census, which reported a population of 19,038.
 The increase is inferred from the estimated resident population of 19,833 in June 2024 and an additional 428 validated new addresses since the Census date.
 This results in a population density of 2.2 persons per square kilometer.
-Tamworth Surrounds' growth rate exceeded that of the SA4 region (4.1%) and the non-metro area, indicating strong growth in the region.
-Interstate migration contributed approximately 66.4% to overall population gains recently.
+Tamworth Surrounds' growth rate of 6.1% since the 2021 census surpassed both the SA4 region (4.1%) and non-metro areas, indicating it as a growth leader.
+Interstate migration contributed approximately 66.4% of overall population gains during recent periods, with other factors such as overseas migration and natural growth also being positive contributors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, the area is projected to increase by 2,845 persons, marking a total gain of 12.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+According to population projections, Tamworth Surrounds is expected to increase by 2,845 persons to reach a total of 22,035 by 2041, marking a gain of 12.3% over the 17-year period.

 Frequently Asked Questions - Population